oberlin-csmc/Internship-Guide/README.md

 **Note: for LinkedIn you need to join Oberlin College and Conservatory _group_ + follow Oberlin college*

-What I found to be helpful was asking alumni to talk about their post-oberlin experience, then at the very end (and only if you felt comfortable) asking them if there was anything they could do for you.
+What Isabel found to be helpful was asking alumni to talk about their post-oberlin experience, then at the very end (and only if you felt comfortable) asking them if there was anything they could do for you.

 Example questions: